sbip-sg/mecanywhere/example-tasks/README.md

 ### 3. config.json fields

-The `config.json` file contains the configuration of the task with the following default fields:
+The `config.json` file contains the configuration of the task, which it will use to build its container, with the following default fields:

 DEFAULTS: